cindyloppar/cindyloppar.github.io/_posts/2017-07-31-CheatSheet.md

 categories:
 ---

-	CheatSheet
+# CheatSheet

-Cheatsheet are very useful when we need to get quick help and in many cases we forget about some codes.
+CheatSheet are very useful when we need to get quick help and in many cases we forget about some codes.

-It is also good to make your own cheatsheet according to your weakness and strengths.
+It is also good to make your own CheatSheet according to your weakness and strengths.

 	Coral Site Script
-CORAL runs with a MySQL 5 backend.
+CORAL runs with a MySQL 5 back-end.
 Each CORAL module uses its own MySQL schema.
-The recommended format for schema name is coral_MODULENAME_prod, e.g. coral_resources_prod.
+The recommended format for schema name is coral_MODULE_NAME_prod, e.g. coral_resources_prod.
 Since the database name is set in the configuration.ini file this name can be easily changed.
 For security purposes it is recommended to have a “coral” user which has select, insert, update and delete privileges only (no create table privileges).
 This “coral” user should have access to all CORAL databases for interoperability.

 https://github.com/Coral-erm/Coral/wiki/CORAL-Technical-Documentation